Levi ben Japheth

 Levi ben Japheth, born Abu Said al-Lawi ibn Hasan al-Basri (أبو سعيد اللهوي/لاوي إبن حسن البصري, d.
-11th-century CE) was a prominent Jewish Karaite scholar who flourished in the first half of the 11th-century CE probably at Jerusalem or Ramleh.
+11th-century CE), was a prominent Jewish Karaite scholar who flourished in the first half of the 11th century CE, probably at Jerusalem or Ramleh.
 He is the author of Kitab an-Ni'ma (The Book of Grace), which is the earliest known Karaite compendium of Mu'tazilite thought.

-Although, like his father Japheth ben Ali, he was considered one of the greatest authorities among the Karaites, who called him "al-Shaikh" (the master), no details of his life are to be found in the Karaite sources.
-There even exists confusion in regard to his identity; in some of the sources he is confounded with his brother, or his son Sa'id (comp.
+Although, like his father, Japheth ben Ali, he was considered one of the greatest authorities among the Karaites, who called him al-Shaikh (the master), no details of his life are found in the Karaite sources.
+There is confusion in regard to his identity; in some sources he is confounded with his brother, his son Sa'id (comp.
 Pinsker, "Liqqute Qadmoniyyot," p.
-119), and also with a Muslim scholar named Abu Hashim (Aaron ben Joseph, "Mibhar," Paris MS.).
-Levi wrote in Arabic a comprehensive work on the precepts, parts of a Hebrew translation ("Sefer ha-Mitzvot") of which are still extant in manuscript (Neubauer, Cat.
-Bodl.
-Hebr.
-MSS.
-No. 857; Steinschneider, Cat.
-Leyden, No. 22; St. Petersburg MSS., Firkovich collection, No. 613).
-This work, which was used by nearly all the later Karaite codifiers, contains valuable information concerning the differences between the Karaites and the Rabbinites (in whose literature the author was well versed), and the dissensions among the Karaites themselves.
-Thus in the section dealing with the calendar, in which the year 1007 is mentioned, Levi states that in Iraq the Karaites in their determination of Rosh ha-Shannah, resembled the Rabbinites in so far as, like them, they took for their basis the autumnal equinox, while in some places the Karaites adopted the Rabbinite calendar completely.
+119), or with Muslim scholar Abu Hashim (Aaron ben Joseph, "Mibhar," Paris MS.).
+Levi wrote a comprehensive work in Arabic on the precepts, parts of a Hebrew translation ("Sefer ha-Mitzvot") of which are still extant in manuscript.
+This work, which was used by nearly all the later Karaite codifiers, contains valuable information concerning the differences between the Karaites and the Rabbinites (in whose literature the author was well versed) and the dissensions among the Karaites themselves.
+Thus, in the section dealing with the calendar, in which the year 1007 is mentioned, Levi states that in Iraq the Karaites, in their determination of Rosh ha-Shannah, resembled the Rabbinites in that, like them, they took for their basis the autumnal equinox, while in some places the Karaites adopted the Rabbinite calendar completely.